venhdev/dio_curl_interceptor/README.md

 - 🔍 Converts Dio HTTP requests to cURL commands for easy debugging and sharing.
 - 💾 Caches cURL commands and responses with filtering, search, and export options.
 - 🖥️ Modern Flutter widget for viewing and managing cURL logs (search, filter by status/date, export, clear, copy, etc).
-- 🔔 Discord webhook integration for remote logging and team collaboration (including bug and exception reporting).
+- 🔔 Webhook integration for remote logging and team collaboration (Discord & Telegram support, including bug and exception reporting).
 - 📝 Utility methods for custom interceptors and direct use.

 For detailed screenshots of the interceptor's behavior, including simultaneous and chronological logging, please refer to the [Screenshots](#screenshots) section at the bottom of this README.